rnikitin/QuantGPT/README.md

 ### Start Using QuantGPT

 Your setup of `QuantGPT` is complete.
 The default AI model is GPT-4, but you can adjust this in the `.env` file.
 Be aware of the costs for indexing and requests, which may be around $1 for indexing and $0.2 per request.

+## How It Works

+`QuantGPT` operates on a sequence of steps involving data extraction, transformation, and response generation:

+1. **Data Extraction:**
+   - **Web Crawling:** Utilizing `Scrapy`, the system programmatically navigates the vectorbt pro documentation website to retrieve content.

+2. **Transformation:**
+   - **Indexing:** The `llama_index` module processes the collected data, segmenting documents based on markdown headers ("## ") into indexed sections.
+   - **Question Generation:** To augment the indexed content, `gpt-3.5-turbo` generates related questions for each section, expanding the metadata for the documents.
+   - **VectorIndex Integration:** The resulting document sections, along with their metadata, are stored in the `VectorIndex`.

+3. **Response Generation:**
+   - **Document Retrieval:** In response to user queries, the system extracts relevant sections from the `VectorIndex`.
+   - **Summary Composition:** It employs the tree_summary method to synthesize the information into a coherent and contextually relevant answer.

+The approach aims to deliver SOTA quality answers from extensive documentation, with the trade-off being higher payment costs per query.

 ## Usage